-Gwyneth has a real passion for working creatively with young people (she wrote a piece on the subject for the Southbank festival in 2015), and regularly leads bespoke songwriting, singing and creative devising workshops with schools, colleges and community organisations across the UK (see bottom of page for references).
+Gwyneth has a real passion for working creatively with young people (she wrote a piece on the subject for the Southbank festival in 2015) and is an experienced leader of bespoke songwriting, singing and creative devising workshops, having worked with schools, colleges and community organisations across the UK and on three continents (see bottom of page for references).

 In her own creative practise she is always looking for new ways to engage with people; by tying in these workshops with her touring schedule Gwyneth is able to reach out into the communities she performs in, and, by inviting them to perform with her, give young people the opportunity to have their creative voices heard.

-In December 2013 Gwyneth spent an extraordinary month travelling around Kenya, playing with Mijikenda musicians and swapping songs and stories in the shanty town schools around Mombasa; her choral arrangement of one of the Swahili songs she learnt there was sung by 100,000 children around the world.
+Other highlights include working with shanty town schools around Mombasa, Kenya (her choral arrangement of one of the Swahili songs she learnt there was sung by 100,000 children around the world)…

-And in 2014, she led creative workshops with young people across East London as part of her and artist Mel Brimfield‘s The Palace that Joan Built (celebrating the life and legacy of revolutionary theatre director Joan Littlewood).
-These fed directly into her songwriting for the project, which was brought to life in collaboration with local community groups East London Brass Band and the Upbeat Community Choir in a performance to an estimated 58,000 people at Stratford Underground Station.
-Gwyneth also ran a LADA-commissioned workshop at the National Theatre Studio involving professional artists from different disciplines as part of the project.
+… and in 2014 she led creative workshops with young people across East London as part of her and artist Mel Brimfield‘s interdisciplinary work The Palace that Joan Built (also involving a LADA-commissioned workshop at the National Theatre Studio).
+These fed directly into her songwriting for the project, which was brought to life in a performance to an estimated 58,000 people at Stratford Underground Station.

 “Gwyneth has a fantastic talent and energy for education which completely enthused the kids… A complete pleasure to work with.”

 Dan Somogyi – Director, SoundStorm Music Education Agency/Wave Arts Education Agency, Lighthouse, Poole